tpope/vim-rails/README.markdown

 * Easy navigation of the Rails directory structure.  `gf` considers context and knows about partials, fixtures, and much more.
-There are two commands, `:A` (alternate) and `:R` (related) for easy jumping between files, including favorites like model to migration, template to helper, and controller to functional test.
+There are two commands, `:A` (alternate) and `:R` (related) for easy jumping between files, including favorites like model to schema, template to helper, and controller to functional test.
 For more advanced usage, `:Rmodel`, `:Rview`, `:Rcontroller`, and several other commands are provided.  `:help rails-navigation`

 * Enhanced syntax highlighting.
 From `has_and_belongs_to_many` to `distance_of_time_in_words`, it's here.
 For easy completion of these